 Parador de Tui (Pontevedra)

-On the banks of the Miño River, facing Portugal, you’ll find this beautiful Parador where the last 100 kilometers of the Portuguese Way begin.
-It is a traditional Galician pazo converted into a Parador in 1968.
-Today, it boasts a swimming pool and a beautiful terrace with sublime views of the city of Tui and the Miño River.
-Additionally, if you plan to walk the Camino de Santiago with your dog, you should know that your furry friend is welcome at this accommodation.
+On the banks of the Miño River, and across from Portugal, lies this beautiful Parador where begins the Portuguese Way from Tui.
+It is a traditional Galician manor house converted into a Parador in 1968.
+Today, it features a swimming pool and a lovely terrace with sublime views of the city of Tui and the Miño River.
+Additionally, if you’re walking the Camino de Santiago with your dog, know that your furry friend will be welcome here.

 Pazo de Oca (Pontevedra)